Bangladesh travel guide

 Land and rail crossings between India and Bangladesh have reopened, including for foreign nationals.

 Take particular care near the border areas.
 There are regular reports of individuals being killed for illegally crossing the border with India.
 There are occasional skirmishes between the Indian and Bangladeshi border guards, including exchanges of gunfire.

 Driving at night is especially dangerous as many vehicles are unlit, or travel on full-beam headlights.
-There’s also a risk of banditry if you travel between towns after dark, by train, bus or ferry.
+There is also a risk of banditry if you travel between towns after dark, by train, bus or ferry.
 You should avoid travelling alone at night.

-The FCO can’t offer advice on the safety of individual airlines.
+The FCDO cannot offer advice on the safety of individual airlines.
 However, the International Air Transport Association publishes a list of registered airlines that have been audited and found to meet a number of operational safety standards and recommended practices.
-This list isn’t exhaustive and the absence of an airline from this list doesn’t necessarily mean that it’s unsafe.
+This list is not exhaustive and the absence of an airline from this list does not necessarily mean that it’s unsafe.